WASHINGTON — Vander Blue's buzzer-beater came at the end of the first half. For a change, Marquette didn't need one at the end of the game.

 Wade, the Miami Heat star, tweeted congratulations to coach Jim Larranaga and the Hurricanes — as well as his alma mater.

-Marquette was knocked out in the round of 16 the past two years and four of the last five.
+Marquette was knocked out in the round of 16 the past two years.

-The game wasnt hard to decipher.
-Marquette could shoot; Miami couldnt.
-The Hurricanes (29-7) had sentiment on their side, returning to the arena where Larranaga led George Mason to the Final Four seven years ago, but they made only 35 percent of their field goals and missed 18 of 26 three-pointers.
+The game wasn't hard to decipher.
+Marquette could shoot; Miami couldn't.
+The Hurricanes (29-7) had sentiment on their side, returning to the arena where Larranaga led mid-major George Mason to the Final Four seven years ago, but they made only 35 percent of their field goals and missed 18 of 26 3-pointers.

 Marquette, meanwhile, shot 54 percent, a stark turnaround from its 38 percent rate from the first two games in the tournament.
-Davante Gardner added 14 points, 12 in the second half.
+Davante Gardner added 14 points, with 12 coming in the second half when the Golden Eagles were comfortably ahead.

 Shane Larkin scored 14 points to lead the No. 2 seed Hurricanes, whose NCAA run to the round of 16 matched the best in school history.